Cheap gaming monitor deal - the Alienware AW2521HF is on sale at Dell right now

-Getting a cheap gaming monitor deal is a surefire way to increase your gaming experience.
+Making the most of a cheap gaming monitor deal and incorporating a new, quality panel into your setup is a surefire way to increase your gaming experience.
 This is particularly the case if your go-to games are fast shooters and you're often found playing competitively online.

 While they are normally dear, we still think you can have great confidence in Alienware monitors: there are a couple on our guide to the best gaming monitors.
 This particular model, the AW2521HF, has all the traits of Alienware quality by default and some seriously good gaming specs within too.
 In particular, its combination of a refresh rate of up to 240Hz, a 1ms response time, and FreeSync 2 - which is G-Sync compatible, importantly - give it a blistering and smooth speedster that is perfect for quick games and provides you with some of the smoothest pictures possible.
 And that's without having to spend the extra bucks on a G-Sync 'proper' model.
 Its IPS panel will give you pretty great image quality, colors and viewing angles all round too.
 If you're looking for one of the speediest 1080p monitors going, this is a great contender.